mustakshif/Asri/README.md

 ## Latest Updates

+### v1.1.7

+* Fixed the rounded corner style of the icon background in the text editing toolbar.
+* Simplified the dialog shadow and some effects to improve performance.
+* Optimized the adaptive width style of the sidebar navigation in `Settings`.

 ### v1.1.6

 * Adjusted the table to have automatic width and wrap text when exceeding the page width. [[Issue #7](https://github.com/mustakshif/Hadeeth-for-SiYuan/issues/7)]
 * Updated the layout of the `/` menu to adapt to wider windows. [[Issue #6](https://github.com/mustakshif/Hadeeth-for-SiYuan/issues/6)]

-### v1.1.5

-* Adjusted the table background color to transparent.
-* Adjusted the style of tags in the body text.
-* Optimized the background color of form elements in menus of database.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)